Masfets/pendoo-docs/Writerside/topics/features.md

 extension of your company's shopping experience. <br/>

 As we continue to develop our product, more customisation options will become available.
-<warning>To enable this feature, a premium plan may be required.</warning>
+<warning>To enable this feature, a Pro plan may be required.</warning>

 #### :lock: Anti-theft {id="anti-theft"}
 Pendoo collaborates with leading anti-theft solutions providers, such as <a href="https://nedap.com/">Nedap</a>, to enhance our security offerings and ensure robust protection for our retail partners.
 Are you using RFID?
 Or magnetic tags?
 We are interested to hear your approach and are ready to devise a secure plan for you.
 Get in touch at [info@pendoo.io](mailto:info@pendoo.io).
-<warning>To enable this feature, a premium plan may be required.</warning>
+<warning>To enable this feature, a Pro plan may be required.</warning>